Keestle/Data-Analyst-Portfolio-Website/README.md

 About Me: Detailed information about my background, skills, and professional journey.

-Projects: A showcase of my data analysis projects, including descriptions, tools used, and key insights.
+Projects: A showcase of my data analysis projects.

 Resume: A downloadable version of my resume.

-Contact: A contact form and links to my social media profiles.
+Contact: Ways to contact me via my preferred contact methods.

 ## Technologies Used

 HTML5 & CSS3: For structuring and styling the website.

 JavaScript: For interactive features and enhancements.

-Bootstrap: For responsive design and layout.
-Font Awesome: For icons and visual elements.
+Google fonts: For custom fonts.

+## Live Site

+Check out the live version of my portfolio website hosted on Cloudflare:

+yourusername.github.io/portfolio-website